thephpleague/url/4.0/url/instantiation.md

 ## From its default constructor

-If you already have all the URLs components as object that implements the package interfaces, you can directly instantiate a new `League\Uri\Url` object from them.
+If you already have all the URLs components as objects that implements the package interfaces, you can directly instantiate a new `League\Uri\Url` object from them.

 ~~~php
 use League\Uri\Url;